yasithrashan/bi-copilot-code-indexing/agentic_outputs/bal.md

 # Bookstore API Project
-## A RESTful API service for managing a bookstore with book management, search, and administrative features
+## A RESTful API service for managing a bookstore inventory system with admin capabilities

 ## Project Files
-- `main.bal` - Main service implementation with HTTP endpoints for book management and admin functions
+- `main.bal` - Main service implementation with bookstore and admin endpoints
 - `types.bal` - Type definitions for the domain models and API responses

 ---